sky-uk/kafka-message-scheduler/README.md

 Due to the restart logic described above, the KMS Kafka consumer must *never* commit offsets.
 This is why we use the `plainSource` instead of the `committableSource` from [reactive-kafka](https://github.com/akka/reactive-kafka).

-To allow the restart logic to work as intended you must ensure that the `enable.auto.commit` Kafka consumer property is set to false.
+To allow for the restart logic to work as intended you must ensure that the `enable.auto.commit` Kafka consumer property is set to false.
 This combined with the `plainSource` ensures that consumer offsets are never committed, allowing the application to consume from the beginning of the schedule topic every time it is restarted.